SimonLof/BankAPI/README.md

 #### `~/whoami` ❓

-> Lists all the currently signed in users claims.
+> Lists all the claims for currently signed in user.
 (For testing)

 #### `~/getallusers`

 > Get all accounts created with Identity.
-(Not the 100 000 customers)
+(Not the 100 000 customers, also for testing)

 #### `~/createadmin`